ethancavanaugh/flag-quiz/README.md

 # flag-quiz
-A game to learn the world's flags
+A game to learn the world's flags - currently includes the 193 UN member states